-Actuarial assumption 2017 2016 Discount rate 1.3 % 1.3 %
+Actuarial assumption 2018 2017 2016 Discount rate 1.3 % 1.3 % 1.3 %

-The duration of the benefit obligations equals 21 years.
+The weighted average duration of the benefit obligations equals 18 years.
 Sensitivity analyses show the following effects:

-Sensitivity analysis (in thousands of €) Change in assumption Impact on de benefit oblig % Discount rate -0.25 % Increase by 35.9 3.56 % Discount rate 0.25 % Decrease by 31.0 (3.08)%
+Sensitivity analysis (in thousands of €) Change in assumption Impact on defined- benefit obligation % Discount rate -1.00% Increase by 198.1 15.51 % Discount rate 1.00 % Decrease by 57.1 (4.47)%

 The above analyses were done on a mutually exclusive basis, and holding all other assumptions constant.
-Through its defined benefit plan, the Group is exposed to a number of risks, the most significant of which are detailed below:
+Through its defined benefit plan, the Company is exposed to a number of risks, the most significant of which are detailed below:

 Asset volatility The plan liabilities are calculated using a discount rate set with reference to corporate bond yields; if plan assets underperform this yield, this will create a deficit.
-Changes in bond yields A decrease in corporate bond yields will increase plan liabilities, although this will be partially offset by an increase in the value of the plan's bond holdings.
-Salary risk The majority of the plan's benefit obligations are calculated by reference to the future salaries of plan members.
+A decrease in corporate bond yields will increase plan liabilities, although this will be partially offset by an increase in the value of the plan's bond holdings.
+Changes in bond yields The majority of the plan's benefit obligations are calculated by reference to the future Salary risk salaries of plan members.
 As such, a salary increase of plan members higher than expected will lead to higher liabilities.

 Longevity risk Belgian pension plans provide for lump sum payments upon retirement.
 As such there is limited or no longevity risk.

-The weighted average age of the plan participants equals 46 years on December 31, 2017 compared to 48 years on December 31, 2016.
+The weighted average age of the plan participants equals 43.8 years on December 31, 2018, compared to 46 years on December 31, 2017 and 48 years on December 31, 2016.

-4.14 Trade and other payables
+4.11 Trade and other payables

 Year Ended December 31,

-(in thousands of €) 2017 2016 2015
+(in thousands of €) 2018 2017 2016

-Trade payables € 4,395 € 4,385 € 1,886
+Trade payables € 6,007 € 4,395 € 4,385

-Accruals for invoices to be received 4,046 5,444 1,239
+Accruals for invoices to be received 18,145 4,046 5,444

-Short-term employee benefits 6,844 2,362 1,418
+Short-term employee benefits 12,920 6,844 2,362

-€ 15,285 € 12,191 € 4,543
+€ 37,072 € 15,285 € 12,191

 Trade payables correspond primarily to clinical and manufacturing activities.
-The fair value of trade payables approximates their carrying amount, no trade payables were overdue.
+The fair value of trade payables approximates their carrying amount.

-The accruals for invoices to be received amount to \notin 4.0 million for the year ended December 31, 2017 and relate to invoices to be received from clinical manufacturing organizations for the manufacturing of drug products to be used in clinical trials and from clinical research organization for expenses incurred in relation with ongoing clinical trials were not yet charged to the Group on December 31, 2017.
+The accruals for invoices to be received amount to €18.1 million for the year ended December 31, 2018 and relate to invoices to be received from clinical manufacturing organizations for the manufacturing of drug products to be used in clinical trials and from clinical research.

-Short-term employee benefits include payables and accruals for salaries and bonuses to be paid to the employees of the Group.
+Short-term employee benefits include payables and accruals for salaries and bonuses to be paid to the employees of the Company.

-4.15 Current tax liability
+4.12 Current tax liability